-Embargo is requested by the student, on behalf of the Organization, after the defense has taken place.
+Embargo is requested by the student, on behalf of the Organization, after the defense has taken iv.
+Redacted version of the thesis

 The embargo period can be 1, 2 or 3 years (an extra period of 2 years can be requested).
 During this time, the access to the thesis is not allowed to users (except the title, abstract, and author name).
 After this time, the thesis must be disclosed to the public.